jelford/mystubs/README.rst

 your stubs
 ----------

-The ideal outcome if for type annotations to be added directly to a project, or failing that, contributed upstream to the ``typeshed``. ``mystubs`` is useful when for some reason that's not possible.
+The ideal outcome is for type annotations to be added directly to a project, or failing that, contributed upstream to the ``typeshed``. ``mystubs`` is useful when for some reason that's not possible.